Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 The Final Days to Weeks of Life

-Providers attempting to make prognostic determinations may attend to symptoms that may herald the EOL (refer to the Impending Death section of this summary for more information), or they may observe trends in patients' functional status.
+Providers attempting to make prognostic determinations may attend to symptoms that may herald the EOL, or they may observe trends in patients' functional status.
+For more information, see the Impending Death section.

 The investigators assigned patients to one of four states: